matteusbarbosa/lavender/readme.md

 Lavender's 'workflow.php' config file allows modules to collaborate on a single user workflow without complicated class rewrites and layout injection logic.

-####MultiScope
+####4.
+MultiScope

-Lavender was designed from the start to be multi-scope which means that themes, entities, and workflows can be configured per store (domain) and/or department (sub-domain) with baked-in inheritance to reduce db footprint.
+Lavender's Entity model was designed from the start to be multi-scope which means that all entities can be configured per store (domain), per department (sub-domain), or globally.

-####Why so much config?

-The tl;dr is to manage module rewrite conflicts.
-Config can be merged from a large number of modules whereas hard-coded functions and parameters are either extended or rewritten linearly.
-Merging from various modules into a single data object allows for greater flexibility especially when you can control which modules to load, which config files to read, and the priority of the rewrites.